rigoleto/rl/README.md

-Heidi
+RL
 =====

-Heidi is a port of Mark Otto's Hyde theme (of Jekyll fame) to Ghost.
+Fork of the Heidi theme for Ghost.